Zollerboy1/Fly/README.md

 	---
 * #### Inheritance

 	A class can inherit from another class.
-It's written like when you set the type of a variable.
-When you inherit a class, the inherited class (subclass) has all properties and methods as the superclass.
+It's written like when you set the type of a variable with a '@', followed by the parent class name.
+When you inherit a class, the inherited class (subclass) inherits all properties and methods of the superclass.
 Also you can access the initializers and methods of the superclass via the `super` keyword.
 Of course a subclass can have additional properties and methods and can override the superclasses methods with the keyword `override`:

 	```swift
 	class ParentClass {